ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 for the session data limit, otherwise communicated by the WT_MAX_DATA capsule (see {{WT_MAX_DATA}}).
-The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA parameter is "0", indicating that the endpoint will send a WT_MAX_DATA capsule within each session before its peer is allowed to send any stream data within that session.
+The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA parameter is "0", indicating that the endpoint needs to send a WT_MAX_DATA capsule within each session before its peer is allowed to send any stream data within that session.

 Note that this limit applies to all WebTransport sessions that use the HTTP/2 connection on which this SETTING is sent.